 9.2.1.3 For the purposes of reducing evaporated water losses, at least 20% of annual cooling demands are made up by non-evaporative cooling.
-9.2.1.4 Equip Cooling tower(s) with the following features: • 9.2.1.4.1: an overflow alarm to detect overflow of water from the basin caused by makeup water valve failure.
-Overflow alarm shall send an audible signal or provide an alert to the tower operator via the building automation system (BAS); AND/OR • 9.2.1.4.2: drift eliminators that achieve an efficiency of 0.001% or less for counterflow systems; Seven points are earned where ≥75% to <100% of annual evaporative cooling demands are replaced by non-evaporative cooling.
+9.2.1.4 Equip Cooling tower(s) with the following features: 9.2.1.4.1: an overflow alarm to detect overflow of water from the basin caused by makeup water valve failure.
+Overflow alarm shall send an audible signal or provide an alert to the tower operator via the building automation system (BAS); AND/OR 9.2.1.4.2: drift eliminators that achieve an efficiency of 0.001% or less for counterflow systems; Maximum = 7 points or N/A Seven points are earned where ≥75% to <100% of annual evaporative cooling demands are replaced by non-evaporative cooling.
 Four points are earned where ≥50% to <75% of annual evaporative cooling demands are replaced by non-evaporative cooling.
-Two points are earned where ≥20% to <50% of annual evaporative cooling demands are replaced by non-evaporative cooling.
+Two points are earned where ≥20% to <50% of annual evaporative cooling.
+Two points are earned where ≥20% to <50% of annual evaporative cooling.
+No points are earned where ≥20% of annual evaporative cooling.
+No points are earned where ≥20% of annual evaporative cooling.
 No points are earned where <20% of annual evaporative cooling demands are replaced by non-evaporative cooling.
-No tapplicable where evaporative cooling is not required.
+Not applicable where evaporative cooling is not required.
 Maximum = 2 points or N/A One point is earned where an overflow alarm with an audible signal or alert is installed.
 One point is earned where a drift eliminator is installed.
 Not applicable where there are no wet-cooling towers.
+OR wet-cooling towers.
 0.002% or less for crossflow systems .
 9.2.1.5 Use safe and approved alternative non-potable sources to meet a cooling tower's annual makeup water demand.
-Maximum = 4 points Points are earned where alternative non-potable sources supply a percentage of the cooling tower's annual makeup water demand: • Four points are earned for ≥25%. • Three points are earned for ≥20%
+Maximum = 4 points Points are earned where alternative non-potable sources supply a percentage of the cooling tower's annual makeup water demand: Four points are earned for ≥25%.
+Three points are earned for ≥20% to <25%.

-• Two points are earned for ≥15% to <20%.
+- Two points are earned for ≥15% to <20%.

-- One point is earned for ≥10% to <15%. - No points are earned for <10%.
+- One point is earned for ≥10% to <15%.

+- •No points are earned for <10%.

+- Not applicable where there are no wet-cooling towers.